 At the beginning of the IUI process, you (and your partner) need to go through a thorough health examination.
 From bloodwork and semen analysis to ultrasound and other diagnostics, everything is performed at this stage.

 In some cases, doctors prescribe oral fertility medicine to the individual for five days.
 Sometimes, injectable medication is also prescribed for up to two weeks.
 However, not every couple needs these medications.
-But doctors suggest consuming them to increase the chances of ovulation and releasing healthy multiple eggs.
+Fertility medications may be prescribed to stimulate ovulation and improve timing, but they also increase the risk of multiple pregnancies and must be closely monitored.

 Two weeks after insemination, you can take an at-home pregnancy test to confirm the result.